timhawker/pwforecast/README.md

 Use this method when your off-peak rate starts.
 This requires a little more configuration.
  * Configure what backup reserve the Powerwall can discharge down to by setting the 'min_reserve_off_peak_rate' attribute.
  * Configure the maximum backup reserve allowed by setting the 'max_reserve' attribute.
  * Configure the amount of energy you require during the peak-rate.

-TODO: ADD BIT ABOUT TAKING 20 SECONDS, SHOW OUTPUT
+PwForecast will try to ensure power flow behaves as expected.
+Please see [Retry Logic](#-Retry-Logic) for more info.

 ```python
 pw_forecast.min_reserve_off_peak_rate = 25  # Default 30